tzc1234/PicsumApp/README.md

 2. Fully adopt TDD
 3. Use of dependency injection
 4. Refactor from MVC to MVVM, safeguard by tests
-5. Compose all the components in the composition root (SceneDelegate)
+5. Compose all the components in the composition root
 6. Make use of design patterns: adapter, composite and decorator
 7. Better naming
 8. Learn new frameworks: Async/await, SwiftData and SwiftUI
+9. Change UI framework (UIKit to SwiftUI) won't need to modify the existing networking, caching parts